like a vampire with a rose in my teeth

 82 pages, 10 x 12.5 inches

-First edition of 50 + a special edition of 5
+First Edition of 50 + 5 Special Edition

 Signed and numbered